-Section Two - Educational and Developmental Pr ogra amn ne CATEGORY NI Α G N/A TIME GIVEN 2.3.19 Teachers actively teach the children social communication and emotional regulation skills, including using language to communicate needs, learning turn taking, expressing negative emotions in a way that does not harm self or others, gaining control of physical impulses and learning to sustain attention, using books, drama, story telling and other developmentally appropriate methods.
+Section Two - Educational and Developmental Pr ogra amn ne CATEGORY NI Α G N/A TIME GIVEN Teachers actively teach the children social communication and emotional regulation skills, including using language to communicate needs, learning turn taking, expressing negative emotions in a way that does not harm self or others, gaining control of physical impulses and learning to sustain attention, using books, drama, story telling and other developmentally appropriate methods.
+2.3.19 Teachers' behaviours provide a model for the children. ٧ Teachers actively teach the children a sense of identity, self esteem and independence, by encouraging children to speak about themselves, their families and their experiences; encouraging children to listen to and learn from one another and ensuring that each child 2.3.20 has an opportunity to contribute to group activities.
+Teachers' behaviours provide a model for the children ٧ Tookare actively took the skildren skills for activing into activing in the science of the skildren skills.
+Teachers actively teach the children skills for entering into social groups, including treating others with respect, showing empathy, learning with and from others using books, drama, story telling and other developmentally appropriate methods, as well as ensuring that 2.3.21 each child has an opportunity to participate in and contribute to group activities.
+Teachers' behaviours provide a model for the children. ٧ Teachers actively encourage the children to engage in unfamiliar, challenging and difficult 2.3.22 tasks and also teach these skills using books, drama, story telling and other developmentally appropriate methods.
 Teachers' behaviours provide a model for the children.
-V 2.3.20 Teachers actively teach the children a sense of identity, self esteem and independence, by encouraging children to speak about themselves, their families and their experiences; encouraging children to listen to and learn from one another and ensuring that each child has an opportunity to contribute to group activities.
-Teachers' behaviours provide a model for the children ٧ 2.3.21 Teachers actively teach the children skills for entering into social groups, including treating others with respect, showing empathy, learning with and from others using books, drama, story telling and other developmentally appropriate methods, as well as ensuring that each child has an opportunity to participate in and contribute to group activities.
-Teachers' behaviours provide a model for the children. ٧ 2.3.22 Teachers actively encourage the children to engage in unfamiliar, challenging and difficult tasks and also teach these skills using books, drama, story telling and other developmentally appropriate methods.
-Teachers' behaviours provide a model for the children. ٧ 2.3.23 Teachers actively teach the children about acceptance of differences in others using books, drama, story telling and other developmentally appropriate methods.
-Teachers' behaviours provide a model for the children. ٧ 2.3.24 Teachers actively teach the children about conflict resolution skills using books, drama, story telling and other developmentally appropriate methods.
+V 2.3.22 reactiers behaviours provide a moder for the children.
+V Teachers actively teach the children about acceptance of differences in others using books, drama, story telling and other developmentally appropriate methods.
+2.3.23 Teachers' behaviours provide a model for the children. ٧ Teachers actively teach the children about conflict resolution skills using books, drama, story telling and other developmentally appropriate methods.
 Teachers respond to conflict among children by helping children identify emotions, describe problems and identify alternative solutions.
-Teachers' behaviours provide a model for the children. ٧ 2.3.25 Early reading activities are included in the daily programme. ٧ 2.3.26 Objects and materials in the classroom are labeled.
-Children's items are labeled with their names.
-Teachers actively make children aware of print labels whenever children are using objects and materials. ٧ Children are specifically taught to identify letters and the sounds they represent using a variety of developmentally appropriate methods, such as identifying objects in the room with the same beginning and ending sounds and matching games.
-2.3.27 Children are encouraged to read simple words and to investigate language sounds such as syllables, word families and phonemes, using rhymes, poems, songs and games. √ 2.3.28 Early writing activities included in the daily programme ٧ 2.3.29 Early writing activities included in the daily programme. ٧
+2.3.24 Teachers' behaviours provide a model for the children.
+Early reading activities are included in the daily programme. ٧ 2.3.25 Objects and materials in the classroom are labeled.
+Children's items are labeled with ٧ 0.5.5 their names.
+Teachers actively make children aware of print labels whenever children are using objects 2.3.26 and materials.
+Children are specifically taught to identify letters and the sounds they represent using a ٧ variety of developmentally appropriate methods, such as identifying objects in the room with the same beginning and ending sounds and matching games.
+2.3.27 Children are encouraged to read simple words and to investigate language sounds and to ٧ Children are encouraged to read simple words and to investigate language sounds such as syllables, word families and phonemes, using rhymes, poems, songs and games.
+2.3.28 Early writing activities included in the daily programme. √ √